 We target markets with county populations that range from 25,000 to 75,000.
-This strong regional focus enables us to achieve significant cost benefits including lower corporate expenses, reduced distribution costs and increased economies of scale from marketing activities.
-We use sophisticated information systems to maintain tight controls over inventory and operating costs and continually search for ways to improve efficiencies and the customer experience through information system upgrades.
-In addition, we establish greater customer, vendor and landlord recognition as a leading sporting goods retailer in these communities.
-We believe our ability to more effectively merchandise to local community sporting interests differentiates us from our national competitors.
+This strong regional focus enables us to achieve significant cost benefits including lower corporate expenses, reduced logistics costs and increased economies of scale from marketing activities.
+We use information systems to maintain tight controls over inventory and operating costs and continually search for ways to improve efficiencies and the customer experience through information system upgrades.
+In addition, we establish greater customer, vendor and landlord recognition as a leading sports retailer in these communities.
+We believe our ability to more effectively merchandise to local community sports and trends differentiates us from our national competitors.